Rev.Christopher Constantinides, Presiding Priest

 Fr.
 Constantin was ordained to the Diaconate on June 14, 2014 by His Grace Bishop Sevastianos of Zela, and to the Priesthood on January 25th by His Eminence Archbishop Demetrios of America, both at the Cathedral of St. Paul in Hempstead, New York.

 Fr.
 Constantin married his wife, Presvytera Alexandra (Pac-Urar) in 2008.
 Presvytera Alexandra is an Assistant Professor at NYU School of Medicine.
 Fr.
 Constantin and Presv.
-Alexandra have three daughters, Ileana (born July 2013), Natalia (born October, 2015) and Sofia (born August 2017).
+Alexandra have three daughters, Ileana (born July 2013), Natalia (born October, 2015) and Sofia (born August 2017), and Luca (born September 2020)

 The Ursache family feels very blessed to be part of the beautiful family of the Cathedral of St. Paul.